Solar Panels Ontario (2026): Costs, Rebates & Installation Guide

 When it comes to choosing the right solar panels and solar inverter, you should pay attention to your roof, its orientation, and the slopes, as well as your energy needs and future solar plans.
 If you live in a well-lit area with very little shade on your rooftop, you will not make a mistake by going with polycrystalline solar panels and a string inverter.

-8. Finding a Trusted Solar Installation Company in Ontario
+8. Finding a Trusted Solar Installer in Ontario

 Once you have a rough idea of what you want your solar system to be like, it’s time to start looking for a reliable solar installer in Ontario.
 This is easier said than done, so here are some factors that you should consider.